wonky (adjective) /ˈwɒŋkɪ/ LISTEN

 In pop culture

 Willy Wonka is a character in the children’s book Charlie and the Chocolate Factory, by Roald Dahl.
-Two movie versions of the book have been made, the first in 1971, starring Gene Wilder and retitled Willy Wonka & the Chocolate Factory, and the second in 2005, starring Johnny Depp, with the original title.
+Three movie versions of the book have been made, the first in 1971, starring Gene Wilder and retitled Willy Wonka & the Chocolate Factory, and the second in 2005, starring Johnny Depp, with the original title and the third in 2023 starring Timothee Chalamet entitled Wonka.
 Willy Wonka is the owner of the chocolate factory in the title and he is a chocolate making genius, so it may be that Roald Dahl was thinking of the US meaning of wonky or a wonk, meaning someone very studious or someone who studies something in a detailed and thorough manner.
 Willy Wonka is also very eccentric, so Dahl might also have been thinking of a figurative sense of the UK wonky meaning unstable.
-We don’t know for sure, but here’s the trailer for the Gene Wilder movie anyway:
+We don’t know for sure, but here’s the trailer for the Timothee Chalamet movie anyway:

 Wonkish is another adjective that means the same as wonky, but only in the US slang sense for ‘studious’ or ‘boring.’